cert-manager/website/content/docs/getting-started/README.md

 ## 2. Deploy a sample web server

-We will deploy a very simple web server which responds to HTTP requests with the message "hello world!".
+We will deploy a very simple web server which responds to HTTP requests with "hello world!".

 ```bash
 kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0